Ultimate Guide To WordPress RSS

 Post Excerpts can also affect how the content in your feed appears …

-Post excerpts affect how your feed content will appear
+Post excerpts can affect how your feed content appears

-(Post excerpts affect how content in feeds display)
+(Post excerpts can affect how content in feeds appear)

 View The Content Of Your RSS Feeds

-As mentioned previously, to view a feed’s content, you have to copy the feed’s URL and paste it into a feedreader, i.e. an application that reads and translates feeds into readable content.
+As mentioned previously, all you have to do to view a feed’s content is to copy the feed’s URL and paste it into a feedreader, i.e. an application that reads and translates feeds into readable content.

-First, find a website or blog and look for an RSS feed button using any of the methods described earlier …
+First, go to a website whose feed you want to syndicate and look for a ‘subscribe’ button using any of the methods described earlier …

 Search for an RSS feed button.

-(Search for a ’subscribe to feed’ button or link.
+(Look for a ’subscribe to feed’ button.
 Image source: http://www.yourcoffeeguru.com)

 Next, copy the feed URL to your clipboard …